 Just A Drink

-On New Years 2009, three days after getting my car; I decided to go out for a free glass of wine.
+On New Years’ 2009, three days after getting my car; I decided to go out for a free glass of wine.
 I didn’t have any money, but I didn’t want to stay home miserable.
-My kids dad lived a rock throw away from me, and he watched for me to leave my home.
-With that being said, instead of letting my car warm up; I left in a hurry.
+My kid’s dad lived a rock throw away from me, and he often watched me leave my home.
+With that being said, instead of letting my car warm-up; I left in a hurry.
 That night there were winter storm warnings, and the snow laid very heavy.
-My new car was refusing to defrost the windshield.
+My new car refused to defrost the windshield.
 I turned the car around, and drove back home; I called my friends, and they came to pick me up.
 When we arrived back at the bar, my friends were drinking heavily.
-I realized, I didn’t have my cell phone on me.
-The only number I had memorized, was my grandmothers and there was no way I was going to have her pick me up from the bar in the middle of the night.
-Intuition, told me this was going to be bad.
+I realized I didn’t have my cell phone on me.
+The only number I had memorized, was my grandmother’s and there was no way I was going to have her pick me up from the bar in the middle of the night.
+Intuition told me this was going to be bad.
 I plead with them to let me drive, but I was stuck in the back.
 While heading home I was listening to my thoughts.
 Should I put on my seat belt?
 No. We get ready to go around a curve: I lay my head back, I close my eyes, and I think this is it.
-No sooner I say this is it, he looses control of the wheel.
+No sooner I say this is it, he loses control of the wheel.

 Can It Get Worse?

 I got some great advice from a police officer, he said I needed to move!
-I decided to buy a trailer, and found my peace.
-I was surprised the attention I gained from the opposite sex.
-Men I chose to date, proclaimed their love for me in a fashion that exceeded all romantic movies.
-I noticed a common denominator, those I chose to give my heart to including my kids dad had at some point spent time as a prisoner of a federal penitentiary.
+I decided to buy a trailer and found my peace.
+I was surprised by the attention I gained from the opposite sex.
+Men I chose to date proclaimed their love for me in a fashion that exceeded all romantic movies.
+I noticed a common denominator, those I chose to give my heart to including my kid’s dad had at some point spent time as a prisoner of a federal penitentiary.
 They were all damaged, in their own way.

-One guy I dated, was just released.
-We were in an argument one day, when a familiar thought came across my mind.
+One guy I dated, was just released from prison.
+We were in an argument one day when a familiar thought came across my mind.
 I looked at him, with tears in my eyes, sobbing.
-I said, you have 6 months to live, if you don’t stop playing with temptation.
+I said, you have 6 months to live if you don’t stop playing with temptation.
 I explained to him what happened to my mother.
-I promised him that this result was engraved, unless he stopped what he was doing.
-He did not stop playing with temptation, and eventually we broke up.
-Before six months came to pass, on the fifth month, he passed away from a drug overdose.
+I promised him that this result was engraved unless he stopped what he was doing.
+He did not stop playing with temptation, and eventually, we broke up.
+Before six months came to pass, in the fifth month, he passed away from a drug overdose.
 I was destroyed; I asked myself, why I couldn’t just stick with him and fix everything.
 I blamed myself…